Paussus

 Female Paussus lay their eggs in ant nests.
-The larvea develop in the nest and are apparently fed by the ants.
+The larvae develop in the nest and are apparently fed by the ants.
 Adult Paussus feed at will by piercing and holding an ant with their mandibles and feeding by suction.
 Ants that were observed being preyed upon did not react aggressively, and remained near the beetle after being released (until dying a short time later).